Skip to main content

 8.

-Licensed practical nurses conduct assessments to ensure that the client's condition continues to warrant the activity before acting with a client-specific order.
+Licensed practical nurses conduct assessments to ensure that the client's condition continues to warrant the activity before acting under a client-specific order.

 9.

-Licensed practical nurses may not change or cancel a client-specific order given by an authorized health professional when the activity is outside of the nurse's autonomous scope of practice or the nurse's individual competence.
+Licensed practical nurses may not change or cancel a client-specific order when the activity is outside of the licensed practical nurse's autonomous scope of practice or the licensed practical nurse's individual competence.

 10.